jhannah/jayflaunts/_posts/2015-02-06-dataomaha.com.md

 <a href="{{site.dropbox_url}}/S0E2.mp3" target="_blank">S0E2.mp3</a> (1h 8m 66MB)

-[Matt Wynn's personal homepage](http://mattwynn.net/) says: My name’s Matt.
-I’m a web developer and reporter with the Omaha World-Herald.
+[Hi there.
+My name's Matt Wynn.](http://mattwynn.net/) I’m a web developer and reporter with the Omaha World-Herald.
 I write stories that uncover problems, advocate for the open web and build apps that let people make the news their own.